UnownPorygonZ/Monkeypox-severity-score-web/content/authors/Marshall Glesby/_index.md

 ---
 # Display name
-title: Jacob McLean
+title: Marshall Glesby
-weight: 2
+weight: 7

 # Username (this should match the folder name)
 authors:
-  - Jacob McLean
+  - Marshall Glesby

 # Is this the primary user of the site?
 superuser: false